Skip to content

 Get feedback from potential end-users, make changes, and go back and do it again.
 The real value here is that you, as the startup CEO, can finally feel in your gut just what end users value and need.

 During the critical early stages of getting a learning management system or other software startup company off and running in the right direction, the more involved the CEO is in software development, the better.
-Once the functionality and look and feel are nailed down, then it’s time to hand over production software development to the right CTO.
+Once the functionality and look and feel are nailed down, then it’s time to hand over production enterprise software development to the right CTO.

 The business success of a software company is 90% a function of whether the solution truly addresses an unmet end-user need.
 Tip the odds in your favor.
 Put yourself in the best possible position to know the guts of your software and your target users by becoming the Prototyper in Chief.